 R. C. Sproul’s First Point Regarding the Will of God

 Insight into these three distinct wills is seen in 1 Timothy 2:4 where Paul explained to Timothy that it is God’s desire for “all men to be saved and to come to the knowledge of the truth.”
 It is God’s will of disposition that desires all men to be saved—God takes no pleasure in sending men to their eternal torment.
 Yet God’s sovereign decretive will has determined that the road to destruction will be much broader than the road to salvation.
-And God has decreed this outcome because men are pleased to practice lawlessness rather than to submit to God’s preceptive will, which he has revealed to us in His word.
+And God has decreed this outcome because men are pleased to practice lawlessness rather than to submit to God’s preceptive will, which commands all men to obey the gospel of Jesus Christ.